Code of Conduct

 Whilst working at The Man In The Moon crew members will need to help to set up and pack away, prepare food, facilitate craft activities and engage in physical activities with the children.
 The clothing and footwear worn should be chosen accordingly, taking into account comfort, health and safety, and practicality.
 Revealing or excessively tight clothing is not acceptable.

-Whilst on duty all crew members are encouraged wear a MIM hoodie/T-shirt.
+Whilst on duty all crew members are encouraged to wear a MIM hoodie/T-shirt.

 Confidentiality and social media